-- Before a scheduled promotion, you disclose that you have diabetes.
-Shortly thereafter, the promotion is given to someone else.
+- Before a scheduled promotion, you tell your boss that you have diabetes.
+Your boss assumes that your diabetes will become a problem and gives the promotion to someone else;

-- Valuable accounts or clients are being steered to non-disabled workers.
+- Big accounts or clients are given to non-disabled workers;

-- You are kept out of strategic meetings in favor of non-disabled workers.
+- You are left out of important meetings in favor of non-disabled workers.